Trekking in Nepal Like a Local Sherpa

 By Glorious Himalaya on February 24, 2017 in Trekking

-With a population of just 27.8 million people, Nepal is a relatively small but mountainous country with a booming tourism industry.
+With a population of just 27.8 million, Nepal is a relatively small but mountainous country with a booming tourism industry.
 Over 700,000 people tour the country annually.
 Among its most notable features is Mount Everest, locally known as the Sagarmatha.
 The 29,029 feet high mountain rests on the border between Nepal and China.

 The other world-famous feature is the Himalayas range which the Sherpa people of Nepal believe to be the abode of the gods.
 These lie on the border between India and Nepal.
-According to National Geographic, there are 35 listed trails in Nepal including the renowned Everest Base Camp Trek.
+According to National Geographic, there are 35 listed trails in Nepal, including the renowned Everest Base Camp Trek.

 Find a Sherpa or Ghurkha to trek with

 An adventurous local will also make it possible to experience the culture and people in their full authenticity.
-If you decide to bring your dog with you, check to ensure that as many of the trained rescue dogs in the area, they are a breed that can handle trekking and climbing.
+If you decide to bring your dog with you, check to ensure that as many of the trained rescue dogs in the area are a breed that can handle trekking and climbing.

 Acclimatize

 Unlike your local friend, your body is not yet adapted to the mountains.
 CNN once wrote about the incredible mountain climbing abilities of the Sherpa.
-It is not unheard of for a local to climb Everest then come down within two hours, needing nothing but a cup of tea along the way.
+It is not unheard of for a local to climb Everest and then come down within two hours, needing nothing but a cup of tea along the way.
 We recommend spending time around the community on trails such as the Dudhkunda Cultural Trail or interacting with the culture at the Kathmandu Center of Healing as your body acclimatizes.

 Get Your Timing Right